ibexa/documentation-developer/docs/api/public_php_api.md

 ### Services

 The main entry point to the repository's features are services.
-The Public API breaks down access to Content, User, Content Types and other features into various services.
+The public API breaks down access to Content, User, Content Types and other features into various services.
 Those services are obtained via the [Repository](http://apidoc.ez.no/sami/trunk/NS/html/eZ/Publish/API/Repository/Repository.html), using `get`\[ServiceName\]`()` methods: `getContentService()`, `getUserService()`, etc.

 Throughout the Cookbook, you will be guided through the various capabilities those services have, and how you can use them to implement your projects.

 ### Value objects

-While services provide interaction with the repository, the elements (Content, Users) they provide interaction with provided as read-only [value objects](http://apidoc.ez.no/doxygen/trunk/NS/html/namespaceeZ_1_1Publish_1_1Core_1_1Repository_1_1Values.html) in the `eZ\Publish\Core\Repository\Values` namespace.
+The elements (Content, Users) that services provide interaction with are provided as read-only [value objects](http://apidoc.ez.no/doxygen/trunk/NS/html/namespaceeZ_1_1Publish_1_1Core_1_1Repository_1_1Values.html) in the `eZ\Publish\Core\Repository\Values` namespace.
 Those objects are broken down into sub-namespaces: `Content`, `ContentType`, `User` and `ObjectState`, each sub-namespace containing a set of value objects, such as [`Content\Content`](https://github.com/ezsystems/ezp-next/blob/master/eZ/Publish/Core/Repository/Values/Content/Content.php) or [`User\Role`](https://github.com/ezsystems/ezp-next/blob/master/eZ/Publish/Core/Repository/Values/User/Role.php).

 These objects are read-only by design.
 They are only meant to be used in order to fetch data from the repository.
 They come with their own properties, such as `$content->id`, `$location->hidden`, but also with methods that provide access to more related information, such as `Relation::getSourceContentInfo()` or `Role::getPolicies()`.
-By design, a value object will only give you access to data that is very closely related to it.
+By design, a value object will only give you access to data that is related to it.
 More complex retrieval operations will require you to use the appropriate service, using information from your value object.

 #### Value info objects

 Some complex value objects have an `Info` counterpart, like `ContentInfo`, the counterpart for `Content`.
 These objects are specific and provide you with lower-level information.
 For instance, `ContentInfo` will provide you with `currentVersionNo` or `remoteId`, while `Content` will let you retrieve Fields, the Content Type, or previous versions.

 They are provided by the API, but are **read only**, can't be modified and sent back.
-Creation and modification of Repository values is done using Create structs and Update structs.
+Creation and modification of Repository values is done using `getContentCreateStruct()` and `getContentUpdateStruct()`.

 ### Create and update structs

 In order to update or create elements in the Repository, you will use structs.
 They are usually provided by the service that manages the value objects you want to alter or create.
 For instance, the Content service has a `getContentCreateStruct()` method that returns a new `ContentCreateStruct` object.
 Equivalent methods exist for `UpdateStruct` objects as well, and for most value objects.

-Using them is also covered in the Cookbook.
+Using them is covered in the [Creating Content](#creating-content) and [Updating Content](#updating-content) chapters.

 ## Public API Guide

-The public API will give you an easy access to the eZ Platform content repository.
-This repository is the core component that manages content, Locations, Sections, Content Types, Users, User groups, and Roles.
+The public API gives you an easy access to the eZ Platform content repository.
+This repository is the core component that manages Content, Locations, Sections, Content Types, Users, User groups, and Roles.
 It also provides a new, clear interface for plugging in custom Field Types.

 The public API is built on top of a layered architecture, including a persistence API that abstracts storage.
 By using the public API, you are sure that your code will be forward compatible with future releases based on enhanced, scalable and high-performance storage engines.
-Applications based on the Public API are also fully backwards compatible by using the included storage engine based on the current kernel and database model.
+Applications based on the public API are also fully backwards compatible by using the included storage engine based on the current kernel and database model.

 ### About this Guide

-The objective of this Public API Guide is to progressively lead you through useful, everyday business logic, using the API in concrete recipes: obtaining a Location from a Content item, fetching a set of Content items, creating a User, and so on.
+The objective of this public API guide is to progressively lead you through useful, everyday business logic, using the API in concrete recipes: obtaining a Location from a Content item, fetching a set of Content items, creating a User, and so on.

 For each recipe, newly introduced elements will be explained in detail, including the required API components (services, value objects, etc.).